BruceEckel/WinterTechForum-hugo/content/ideas/index.md

 ---
-title: Ideas
+title: Various Ideas and To-Dos
 weight: 170
 ---

-# Various Ideas and To-Dos

 - Childcare page
 - Monday topic what's on your mind right now, or as part of the opening session